hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part1.md

 G1.
 Two more GCs are on their way to production and are available as experimental features: Oracle's Z and OpenJDK's Shenandoah.
-We at Hazelcast thought it was time to put all these new options to the test and find which choices work well with distributed stream processing in Hazelcast Jet.
+We at Hazelcast thought it was time to put all these new options to the test and find which choices work well with workloads typical for our distributed stream processing engine, Hazelcast Jet.

 Jet is being used for a broad spectrum of use cases, with different latency and throughput requirements.
 Here are three important